Tuminha/Restaurant-Rating/README.md

    - Explored data types and basic statistics
    - Found 188,593 businesses in the dataset

+3. **Merge the Datasets** ✅
+   - Successfully combined all 6 datasets using `business_id` as the key
+   - Performed left joins to preserve all business data
+   - Created comprehensive merged dataset with all features

+4. **Prepare and Clean the Data** ✅
+   - Removed irrelevant features (address, attributes, business_id, etc.)
+   - Identified and handled missing values
+   - Focused on continuous and binary features suitable for regression
+   - Prepared clean dataset for machine learning analysis

 ### 🔄 In Progress Tasks

-3. **Merge the Datasets** 🔄
-   - Need to combine all datasets using `business_id` as the key
-   - Perform left joins to preserve all business data
+5. **Correlation Analysis and Feature Selection** 🔄
+   - Ready to analyze correlations between features and Yelp ratings
+   - Identify most predictive features for the model

 ### 📋 Remaining Tasks

-4. **Prepare and Clean the Data**
-   - Remove unnecessary features (address, attributes, etc.)
-   - Handle missing values (replace NaN with 0)
-   - Focus on continuous and binary features for regression

-5. **Correlation Analysis and Feature Selection**
-   - Analyze correlations between features and Yelp ratings
-   - Identify most predictive features
-   - Create visualizations of key relationships

 6. **Split Data into Training and Testing Sets**
    - Use train_test_split with 80/20 ratio